chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 twitter: true
 ---

-I’ve been inspired by sites like [CSS Zen Garden](http://www.csszengarden.com) and [Jeremy Keith’s website](https://adactio.com/?skin=zeldman) to finally tackle a design problem that’ve been dealing with for a couple of months.
+I’ve been inspired by sites like [CSS Zen Garden](http://www.csszengarden.com) and [Adactio: Jeremy Keith’s website](https://adactio.com/?skin=zeldman) to finally tackle a design problem that’ve been dealing with for a couple of months.
 What really pushed me to do it was a *misleading* tweet by [Jake Archibald](http://jakearchibald.com):

 {% include tweet.html content='<blockquote class="twitter-tweet" lang="en" data-conversation="none" data-link-color="#5F8AA6"><p>Pinboard implemented their own simpler layout model &amp; used canvas for the drawing which is GPU-backed.</p>&mdash; Jake Archibald (@jaffathecake) <a href="https://twitter.com/jaffathecake/status/569894563147608066">February 23, 2015</a></blockquote>' %}